URL Specification

 - This document is licensed under a Creative Commons - CC BY-SA 2.0 license.

-- The development of this specification can be discussed on GitHub.
+- Development can be discussed on GitHub.
+Questions are welcome there as well.

-- The reference implementation currently passes 630 out of the 632 URL constructor tests from the web-platform-tests.
+- The reference implementation passes all the URL-constructor tests in the web-platform test-suite.

-This section introduces basic concepts and notational conventions which are used throughout the rest of this document.
+This section introduces basic concepts and notational conventions that are used throughout the rest of this document.

 Sequences

-This specification uses an algebraic notation for sequences that makes no distinction between one-element sequences and their first element.
+This specification uses a notation for sequences that makes no distinction between one-element sequences and single elements.
 It uses the following notation:

-- sequence The empty sequence is denoted by ε.
+- The empty sequence is denoted by ε.

 - The concatenation of two sequences S and T is denoted by S・T.